imaninaluv/aura-brain/brain/01_SYSTEM.md

 - Registering a new specialised brain.
 - Registering new platform knowledge.

-The core execution pipeline should remain unchanged.
+The execution pipeline should remain unchanged.

 ---